Now, what else is there?

 or,

-“If you don’t learn from your mistakes you are doomed to repeat them”.
+"If you don't learn from your mistakes, you are doomed to repeat them"

-I believe these are still true.
-Yes we all need to have plans for where we want to go in life.
-College courses are a plan of study with a goal for an improved career.
 A course of counselling may be aimed at improving your relational skills with the aim of a future marriage.
-House renovations don’t just happen.
-They are planned for, for months, even years.
+House renovations don't just happen.
+They are planned for months, even years.

-Also I am not saying we should ignore the past.
+Also, I am not saying we should ignore the past.
 The past provides the context for today.
-We need to know where we came from, to understand who we are today.

 Hope for this moment, and the moments after it

-I believe we can not place our hope for our life, in events that may or may not happen in the future.
-I believe we should focus our hope in our ability to cope with our future.
-To cope with a future that may well be filled with disapointments and failure, as much as joy and sucess.
+I believe we can not place our hope for our life in events that may or may not happen in the future.
+I believe we should focus our hope on our ability to cope with our future.

 This resilience is what we hope for in our future.
 A resilience where we can ride the currents of life as they happen.
 A contentment with our circumstances despite what storms are blowing around us.